ZafreenJagir/PROMPT-ENGINEERING/README.md

 Research is shifting toward efficiency (smaller, faster models) and alignment (safe, controllable outputs) rather than endlessly scaling parameter counts.

 # Conclusion
 In comparison with outputs from other AI models such as Google’s Gemini, the result provided by ChatGPT demonstrates greater relevance, depth, and structural clarity.
 While Gemini may often produce brief or generalized summaries, ChatGPT delivers a comprehensive, well-organized explanation that integrates technical accuracy with practical examples.
-The content here not only addresses all four requested topics—foundational concepts, architectures, applications, and scaling impacts—but also presents them in a logical flow, supported by clear terminology and context.
+The content here not only addresses all four requested topics foundational concepts, architectures, applications, and scaling impacts but also presents them in a logical flow, supported by clear terminology and context.
 This ensures that the final report is more academically aligned, professionally presentable, and directly useful for the intended purpose.

 # Result